 Pre-tour cartoons of Wilde as aesthetic, and even in this case androgynous, helped to established a curiosity to see him.

-Contemporary cartoon depicting Aestheticism personified bidding a sad adieu to Wilde's ship setting sail to America.
+Contemporary cartoon depicting Aestheticism personified as a sad maiden bidding adieu to Wilde's ship setting sail to America.

 Printed announcement of Wilde's first lecture in America.